-EMTC at Pushpagiri is scheduled to be conducted on May 10th to 12th, 2017
+EMTC at Pushpagiri is scheduled to be conducted on 25th, 26th and 27th October 2017

 Please note that only 25 candidates shall be registered for the session, exclusively on first-come-first-served basis